 There was only one place for those dull dog nail clippers! |

-HOW TO TRIM YOUR DOG'S NAILS
+HOW TO TRIM A DOG'S NAILS

 ➤➤ Grip the paw firmly but be gentle, tiny paws are sensitive!